 “Before you launch any tactic or program that’s going to help solve that [NRR] metric, make sure that your DevOps has something in place [say a Tableau or Salesforce dashboard], to track it against an Excel spreadsheet,” Corrina explains.

 An easy-to-read NRR dashboard is also a great source for detecting red flags such as mass cancellations early on.
-This allows you to find solutions to problems well in advance — before they get out of control.
+This lets you address issues early, before they impact revenue.

 2. Steward your account data to better understand your customers